Jennifer Coppen: Personal life

 On 10 October 2023, Coppen married Yitta Dali Wassink.
 Wassink was of Dutch and Thai descent (Dutch father, Thai mother) and was commonly known to the couple's followers by the nickname "Papa Dali".
-The marriage followed the birth of their daughter, Kamari Sky Wassink, who was born on 28 August 2023; Coppen's out-of-wedlock childbirth generated significant online attention in Indonesia.
+The marriage followed the birth of their daughter, who was born on 28 August 2023; Coppen's out-of-wedlock childbirth generated significant online attention in Indonesia.

-On 18 July 2024, two days before Coppen's 23rd birthday, Wassink was involved in a motorcycle accident in Bali and died from his injuries.
+On 18 July 2024, Wassink, aged 22, was involved in a motorcycle accident in Bali and died from his injuries.